parksama/photo-date-labeler/README.md

 3. **Preview and Download**:
    - Click the "Render" button to apply changes
    - Click the "Download" button to save the labeled image

+## Available Languages

+The application supports the following languages:

+- English (en)
+- Bahasa Indonesia (id)

+### Adding a New Language

+1. Create a new JSON file in the `src/locales/` directory with the language code (e.g., `es.json` for Spanish)
+2. Add translations following the same structure as the existing language files
+3. Update the `i18n.ts` configuration to include the new language
+4. Add the language to the language switcher component

 ## Available Fonts